For details on crop circles and the Roswell incident, see pp. 73-76 and Chapter 5, respectively, in Sagan.

 Pseudoscience uses the language, and attempts to use the authority, of Science without being true to its method.
 Pseudoscientists often play upon the audience's fears, wishes, and prejudices, rather than relying on rigorous approaches to arrive at a best possible (but provisional) answer.

+Not all pseudoscientific claims are wrapped in politics.
 For example, the claims that a rotting plesiosaur carcass was found by a Japanese fishing vessel in 1977 continue to be made, even though it was established in 1978 that it was just the remains of a dead basking shark!
 The media widely reported the "dead plesiosaur" hypothesis, but did not follow up on the results of the investigations that showed a much less exciting answer.

 Pseudoscience can be promoted for financial reasons.
 Pulp science fiction magazine publisher Ray Palmer (of Amazing Stories) ran a series of letters by Richard Shaver in the 1940s.
 Shaver claimed that during WWII he had wandered into the Hollow Earth, which was populated by four-foot tall bald grey deranged robots called "deros", who flew around in disk-shaped ships, caputered people, probed them, and released them with mind-controlling implants.
 Shaver's letters caused Amazing Stories' sales to soar, and others began to write in about their own similar experiences!

 In Spring 1948 Palmer (under the pseudonym "Robert N. Webster") started publising Fate magazine, dedicated to the "Shaver Mystery" and similar paranormal tales.
 The feature article of issue one was the story of Kenneth Arnold and the "flying saucers" (see Sagan Chapter 4).